igorski/fogpad/README.md

 This will create a (Git ignored) subfolder in this repository folder with a prebuilt Steinberg SDK.

-#### The flexible way : pointing towards an external SDK build / supporting VST2
+#### Setting up the flexible way : pointing towards an external SDK build / supporting VST2

 In case you wish to use a different SDK version (for instance to reuse an existing build elsewhere on your computer or to target VST2 builds), you can invoke all build scripts by providing the `VST3_SDK_ROOT` environment variable, like so: